supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 6. Enter your **lab tenant domain name** in the box and select **Next**.

-   >**Note:** To find the domain name, navigate to the Azure Portal where you are signed in as as the ODL user.Go to Microsoft Entra ID and from the Overview page copy the entry next to the **Primary Domain Name**.
+   >**Note:** To find the domain name, navigate to the Azure Portal where you are signed in as as the ODL user.
+Go to Microsoft Entra ID and from the Overview page copy the entry next to the **Primary Domain Name**.

     ![Screen image the Office.com website with Delia Dennis logged in but no office applications are available, because no license is assigned.](./media/primdomain121.png)